coshinen/blog/_posts/2019-01-20-Just-A-Kiss.md

 Chorus:<br>
 Just a kiss on your lips in the moonlight<br>
 Just a touch of the fire burning so bright<br>
-And I don't wanna mess this thing up<br>
+No I don't wanna mess this thing up<br>
-I don't wanna push too far<br>
+No I don't wanna push too far<br>
 Just a shot in the dark that you just might<br>
 Be the one I've been waiting for my whole life<br>
 So baby I'm alright, with just a kiss goodnight